 A leader’s attitude is contagious.
 Leaders are dealers in hope.
 Even in extreme crisis, an upbeat, can-do attitude keeps people going.

-Maintaining Perspective in a Crisis
+Maintaining Perspective When Leading Through a Crisis

 During a crisis, leaders are often focused on the emotional turmoil of their direct reports and others in the organization, but it’s equally important for leaders to take care of themselves.